santosh-d3vpl3x/druid/docs/development/extensions-contrib/consul.md

 ## Limitations

-- This extension provides service discovery only, not leader election
-- ZooKeeper is still required for Coordinator and Overlord leader election
 - All Druid nodes must be able to reach the Consul agent
 - Service metadata size is limited by Consul's limits (typically 512KB)
+- Leader election paths must be unique per cluster (configure via `coordinatorLeaderLockPath` and `overlordLeaderLockPath` if running multiple clusters)

 ## Implementation Details